Curbstone broker: Methods and culture

 "Curb" or "outside" trading the involves brokers and dealers trading directly with each other in the street, for example near a stock exchange in a financial district.
 Historically, curbstone brokers often traded stocks that were speculative in nature.
 To get attention and be recognized on the curb in Manhattan, many members dressed in attention-grabbing clothes and used flamboyant hand signals to conduct trades.

 In August 1865, a reporter described the curb market in front of the new exchange building on Broad Street.
 "There were at least a thousand people on the sidewalk and street.
 Every man shouted; each wore his hat on the top of his head; nearly every man had a moustache, and it seemed to us if twenty bedlams could unite their most violent voiced roarings in one vast and deafening howl, they would fail to parallel the absolute maniacrison of the scene.
 Buyer and seller, speculator and investor, operator and spectator, agent and principal, met face to face, upon the curb and beneath the sweltering sun, opened their mouths wide and screamed all manner of seeming nonsense at each other, while their hats tipped far toward the small of their backs, their eyes strained fiercely and their arms waved wildly above their heads, from which rolled rivers of profuse perspiration."

+In 1800s New York City the lay public (using street broker argot) and curbstone brokers referred to such brokers as “gutter snipes”.